fbraem/mqweb/api/samples/python/queue_clear.md

 {% highlight python %}
 '''
- This sample will show the description of a queuemanager.
+ This sample will clear a queue.
  MQWeb runs on localhost and is listening on port 8081.
 '''
 import json